strizhechenko/uuid05/README.md

 ## Development

 - Tests are doctests and may be run by `pytest`.
-- Documentation - look at code, it's a single file.
+- Documentation - look at code, it's just two files.